lurns/discord-bot/README.md

 `/recipe [keyword]` searches for a recipe via given keyword

-`/music` 🆕 gives option of 'work' or 'break' and selects a random video from an appropriate youtube playlist
+`/music` gives option of 'work' or 'break' and selects a random video from an appropriate youtube playlist

+`/media` 🆕 gives option to view my recent media or add a new thing I've consumed

 ## Technologies